Stagecoach South Wales: Fflecsi

-Stagecoach South Wales commenced operations on Transport for Wales' Fflecsi demand responsive transport service in Rhondda Cynon Taf in partnership with the county borough council in July 2020, operating pilot service 152, serving Tonypandy and Hendreforgan via Penygraig, Williamstown, Penrhiwfer, Tonyrefail and Thomastown, replacing a equivalent of the service operated commercially by Stagecoach.
+Stagecoach South Wales commenced operations on Transport for Wales' Fflecsi demand responsive transport service in Rhondda Cynon Taf in partnership with the county borough council in July 2020, operating pilot service 152, serving Tonypandy and Hendreforgan via Penygraig, Williamstown, Penrhiwfer, Tonyrefail and Thomastown, replacing an equivalent of the service operated commercially by Stagecoach.
 Fflecsi services in Blaenau Gwent were later launched in June 2021, described as the most successful Fflecsi trial service in May 2022 with an average weekly ridership of 1,000 passengers, however the service was withdrawn in June 2023.

 Fleet and depots

-As of 2025, the Stagecoach South Wales fleet consisted of 340 buses based from five depots in Aberdare, Taffs Well, Cwmbran, Merthyr Tydfil and Porth.
+As of February 2026, the Stagecoach South Wales fleet consisted of 340 buses based from six depots in Aberdare, Bristol, Cwmbran, Merthyr Tydfil, Porth and Taffs Well.

 Depots formerly operated by Stagecoach South Wales included Brynmawr depot, which closed on 21 July 2014 and was turned into an outstation, resulting in cuts in bus services in the area, and Blackwood depot, which closed on 5 February 2023, with buses and some staff moved to the Caerphilly and Cwmbran depots.
+Caerphilly depot was closed during 2025 after Stagecoach opened a new depot in Taffs Well.